 Resources | Patients and Visitors | Entrance Changes | FAQs | Preparations at Tidelands Health

 At Tidelands Health, we understand the importance of COVID-19 testing to individual and community health.
-As the region’s leader in COVID-19 testing and response, we have developed several testing options to accommodate our community’s unique needs.
+Several testing options are available to accommodate our community’s unique needs.

 If you have COVID-19-like symptoms, including fever, cough or shortness of breath or difficulty breathing, chills, muscle pain, headache, sore throat or new loss of taste or smell, you can:

 - Call the Tidelands Health COVID-19 Nurse Line at 843-652-8800 Monday through Friday from 8:30 a.m. to 4:30 p.m. for COVID-19 screening and referral.